nerdo/js-routing/README.md

 ]
 ```

 The route identified by `/product/special-product` is unreachable.
-The nest `/product/:productSlug` will always match when the path identifier is `/product/special-product` because it precedes `/product/:productSlug` in the array.
+The nest `/product/:productSlug` will always match when the identifier is `/product/special-product` because it precedes `/product/:productSlug` in the array.

 To fix this, move the definition for `/product/special-product` before the definition for `/product/:productSlug`.